yahoo/panoptes/docs/System_Metrics.md

 One or more metrics failed to be collected due to an API or SNMP connection exception.

 #### (3) Timeout
 The attempt to connect to the device timed out.
 Checking ACLs and connection to the device will usually help here.
+This is also raised under snmp v2c when the community strings are incorrect.

 #### (4) Partial Metric Failure
 At least one metric collection attempt was successful, but at least one other attempt failed.

 #### (5) Internal Failure
 Metric collection failed due to a problem with the collection code.
+These are usually unusual exception states that indicate a problem with ambiguous results.

 #### (6) Missing Metrics
 The metric collection code executed without error, but the results were empty.